Is Coronavirus As Dangerous As It Sounds?

 Coronavirus has been declared a global health emergency by the World Health Organization (WHO).
 So, is it time to panic?

 Cold and flu season has been turned on its head with the news of the recent coronavirus outbreak.
-Originating in Wuhan, China in December 2019, this never-before-seen strain of coronavirus has now been detected globally in more than 17,000 confirmed cases across nearly two dozen countries, including China, Thailand, Japan, South Korea, Australia, France, Italy, Canada, and even the U.S. (The Centers for Disease Control and Prevention, CDC has confirmed seven cases of coronavirus in the U.S., and as of Monday, multiple news outlets report that that number has risen to 11 confirmed cases.
-They all involve people who’d either recently traveled to and from Wuhan, or who'd been in close contact with someone who'd recently traveled to Wuhan, per the CDC.)
+Originating in Wuhan, China in December 2019, this never-before-seen strain of coronavirus has now been detected globally in more than 80,000 confirmed cases across over 30 countries, including China, Thailand, Japan, South Korea, Australia, France, Italy, Canada, and even the U.S. (The Centers for Disease Control and Prevention, CDC has confirmed 53 cases of coronavirus in the U.S. They all involve people who'd either recently traveled to and from China, or who'd been in close contact with someone who'd recently traveled to China, according to the CDC.)

-At least 361 people in China have died after becoming infected with this coronavirus strain (so far, only one overseas death has been reported in the Philippines), according to The New York Times.
-As a result, the World Health Organization (WHO) has declared that coronavirus is a global health emergency.
-The CDC has urged people to avoid traveling to China for the time being.
-Several major U.S. airports have also begun implementing enhanced health screenings for travelers coming in from China.
+At least 2,121 people in China have died after becoming infected with this coronavirus strain (so far, deaths have also been reported in the Philippines, Korea, Japan, France, and Iran), according to the World Health Organization (WHO).
+As a result, the WHO has declared that coronavirus is a global health emergency.
+The CDC has urged people to avoid traveling to China and South Korea for the time being.
+The health agency also lists Iran, Italy, Japan, Singapore, Thailand, and Vietnam as destinations that may be at an increased risk of the spread of coronavirus.
+Several major U.S. airports have begun implementing enhanced health screenings for travelers coming in from China.

 What is a coronavirus, exactly?